KIZI/LinkedHypernymsDataset/README.md

       }
   }
   TypeInferrer {
-     index-dir = "../data/index"
+     index-dir = "../data/index"                                           # path to the directory where datasets will be indexed
   }
+  Downloader {
+        base-url = "http://downloads.dbpedia.org/2015-10/core-i18n/"       # base url where dbpedia datasets are placed ontology-dir = "../"                                               # a relative path from the base-url to a directory where the dbpedia ontology is placed
   }
+}
 ```

 If there are no downloaded datasets in your local computer you can use the Downloader module.
-Go to the Downloader module folder and type this command (all required datasets will be downloaded to the datasets directory):
+Go to the Downloader module folder and type this command (all required datasets will be downloaded to the datasets directory and be normalized - we recommend to use this function instead of the manual downloading):

     mvn scala:run -DaddArgs=../application.LANG.conf